John Cheyne (physician)

-John Cheyne FRSE FKQCPI (3 February 1777 – 31 January 1836) was a British physician, surgeon, Professor of Medicine in the Royal College of Surgery in Ireland (RCSI) and author of monographs on a number of medical topics.
+John Cheyne FRSE FKQCPI (3 February 1777 – 31 January 1836) was a British physician, surgeon, Professor of Medicine in the Royal College of Surgeons in Ireland (RCSI) and author of monographs on a number of medical topics.
 He was one of the people to identify Cheyne–Stokes respiration.

 Life

 He was born in Leith, the son of Dr John Cheyne, a surgeon.
 The family lived at New Key (Quay) in the middle of the Shore.
 He was educated at Leith Grammar School and then the High School in Edinburgh.

 Having grown up around medical practice, he was able to enter Edinburgh University at the age of 15, graduating as a doctor at 18 years of age.
 He joined the army, worked as a surgeon with an artillery corps, and was present at the Battle of Vinegar Hill.
 Cheyne rejoined his father's practice four years later in 1799.

 Ten years later, Cheyne moved to Dublin and in 1811 began working at the Meath Hospital.
-He was appointed Professor of Medicine in the Royal College of Surgery in Ireland (RCSI) in 1813.
+He was appointed Professor of Medicine in the Royal College of Surgeons in Ireland (RCSI) in 1813.
 In 1814 he was elected to the Royal Society of Edinburgh.
 He also taught war medicine and was appointed Physician General to British forces in Ireland in 1820.
 He gained the Fellowship of the King and Queen's College of Physicians of Ireland in 1824.
 He retired to England in 1831 following a course of ill health, and died at his country estate at Sherington, Buckinghamshire on 31 January 1836.

 Cheyne wrote a number of books, including Essays of Diseases of Children in 1801.
 He was also the author of an early treatise on the larynx in 1809, Pathology of the Membrane of the Larynx and Bronchia.

 With Francis Barker, he published a two-volume work on fever epidemics in Ireland, in 1821.